Vincibean/Vincibean.github.io/posts/2024-04-11-Unbrick-OnePlus-Nord.markdown

 10. Wait for around 300-400 seconds and let the tool do its job.
 After this, your device will then boot to the Android OS.
 11. Enjoy your newly rolled back device.

-** FAQ:
+## FAQ:

 > Does this work on Mac or Linux?

-Unfortunately no, tool is Windows only.
+Unfortunately no, the tool is Windows only.
 You should need at least Windows 7.

 > Why is my antivirus freaking out when unzipping the archive or running the tool?

 In an effort to protect reverse engineering from being done, OnePlus now use VM Protect V3 in their MSM tools.
 As this tries to detect debug environment, this is seen as malicious behaviour by some antivirus.

 > My device isn't detected

 Go to device manager and make sure your phone shows up as QDLOADER 9008.
 If it shows up as `QHUSB_BULK`, it means Qualcomm driver wasn't installed automatically by Windows Update.
 Download the latest one from Microsoft website [here](http://download.windowsupdate.com/c/msdownload/update/driver/drvs/2017/03/fe241eb3-d71f-4f86-9143-c6935c203e12_fba473728483260906ba044af3c063e309e6259d.cab) ([source](https://www.catalog.update.microsoft.com/Search.aspx?q=qualcomm%20hs%20usb%209008)) and install it manually by right clicking on `QHUSB_BULK` and selecting `Update driver software` and `Browse my computer for driver software` to where you downloaded CAB file.

 > MSM tool is stuck on "Param pre-processing"

 Ensure you're using the Qualcomm drivers linked above.

-> MSM tool is stuck on "Sahara communication failed" Unplug your phone, get in fastboot mode, turn off phone, wait 15 secondes and get back in Qualcomm EDL mode.
+> MSM tool is stuck on "Sahara communication failed"

+Unplug your phone, get in fastboot mode, turn off phone, wait 15 secondes and get back in Qualcomm EDL mode.
 You can also try using a USB 2.0 port instead of a 3.0 one.

 ---